 Phillip was picked up as a stray.
 He was at the shelter as a 3 month pup with high energy.
 No one wanted him because he only jumped and barked.
 Anna fostered and housebroke him.
 He was adopted two times and brought back because other dogs in household picked on him.
 Third time was a charm.
 Now a Note from Phillip's Owner -

 It's been almost a year since Phillip came to live with me; and a wonderful year it has been.
 Phillip is full of energy and joy.
 He loves to go up to the dog park and play with his canine friends.
 He's developed quite a friendship with a Great Dane named Kimber, and a black lab, Reagan.
 They love to chase each other and play tug-o-war with his rope.
 I'm thankful for Phil and just thought I'd send you a quick update on how he's doing.

 Thanks, Dan Laarman

-Kiko was a deaf Pitbull who came into the shelter as a stray and was a shelter favorite right away.
+Kiko is a deaf Pitbull who came to the shelter as a stray and was a shelter favorite right away.
 He just had this goofy and quirky personality from day one that made everybody fall in love with him.

 Kiko has a fur sister named Jenny who he has helped come out of her shell and learn to play again.
 He plays surrogate dad to her kittens and still has his goofy personality.

 The thing that sticks with Becca the most about Kiko is we all knew he'd be something special and that was proven true when Kiko was able to detect the fact that Karin had breast cancer.
-Karin is currently recovering after surgery to remove the cancer and Kiko stays loyal and helps take care of her.
-Karin will often use the phrase "who rescued who" and will proudly say that Kiko didn't just rescue her, he saved her.
+Karin is recovering now and Kiko stays loyal and helps take care of her.
+Karin will often use the phrase "Who rescued who?" and will proudly say that Kiko didn't just rescue her, he saved her.
 Becca visits Kiko frequently and it amazes her and warms her heart every time that even being deaf, he still remembers us and gets excited each time.